 Plumeria, hibiscus, and periwinkle are just three of the flowers on this list of flowering plants with five petals.

-Tubular-shaped flowers you said?
-Listing here are flowers with tubular shapes.
-Attract hummingbirds and bees to your yard with these plants that bear funnel shape flowers.
+Listed here are 12 beautiful flowers with tubular shapes.
+Attract hummingbirds and bees to your yard with these plants that bear funnel-shaped flowers.

 An interesting legend of kamote or sweet potato, a herbaceous plant that is often grown on the ground.
 And although the tops are consumed, it's the tuberous roots that is a very well known crop.